 Global market with few big players

-The long-term outlook for stainless steel demand remains positive.
+The long-term outlook for stainless steel demand remains positive despite the disruption caused by the COVID-19 pandemic in 2020.
 Global megatrends, such as urbanization, climate change, and increased mobility combined with growing global demand for energy, food, and water, are expected to support the future growth of stainless steel demand.
-In 2019, the global steel production amounted to 1,870 million tonnes of which approximately 3% was stainless steel.
+In 2020, the global steel production amounted to 1,864 million tonnes of which approximately 3% was stainless steel.
 (Source: CRU, Worldsteel)

 The demand for stainless steel products is impacted by global, regional, and national economic conditions, levels of industrial investment activity and industrial production.

 Market environment remains difficult